 When you're looking to strengthen your system or fight off a cold, try this do-it-yourself immune boosting elderberry tea with all natural warming ingredients.

-Need any more reasons to get some elderberry in your life?
-It's a fiber powerhouse, giving you over 40% of your needed fiber intake in one serving.
+Elderberry is a fiber powerhouse, giving you over 40% of your needed fiber intake in one serving.
 Because of all of that fiber, elderberries are great for digestion.

 Besides my immune boosting elderberry tea, get plenty of sleep and stay hydrated to keep yourself healthy during cold and flu season.